Introduction

 - Commencing Work:

-- Hardscaping ideas and softscaping: With the permit in hand, you can begin your hardscaping or softscaping project, whether it involves low-maintenance landscaping or more complex features like a deck or pool.
+- Hardscaping ideas and softscaping: With your permit in hand, you can kick off your hardscaping or softscaping project.
+Whether it’s low-maintenance landscaping or more complex features like decks or pools, you’re ready to go!

 - Inspections During Construction:

-- Building permit requirements: Adhere to any required inspections during the construction process to ensure ongoing compliance with the building permit requirements.
+- Building permit requirements: Make sure to keep up with any required inspections during construction to stay in line with building permit rules.

 - Completion and Final Inspection:

-By following these steps, you’ll be able to navigate the permit process successfully, whether you’re engaging in simple landscaping maintenance, undertaking major projects like pool construction, or adding an outdoor bathroom.
+By following these steps, you can easily navigate the permit process.
+Whether you’re doing regular landscaping maintenance, tackling a big projects like pool construction, or adding an outdoor bathroom, you’ll be on the right track.

 Common Misconceptions About Landscaping Permits